gammaforceio/infrascript/README.md

 * `--volume "$(pwd):/terraform" --workdir "/terraform"`

-Specifically, pwd should be the Git root of the repository in which the Terraform files live.
+Specifically, pwd should be the `infra/` directory.

 * `--env ...`

 You need to provide the AWS credentials so that Terraform can do what it needs to do.

+## SCM organization and SCM repository

+The infra script namespaces all the Terraform state files and outputs with the SCM organization and repository.
+You must provide these values as environment variables.

+The `invoke` script within this repository does everything necessary.

 # Limitations